Sienci-Labs/Resources/superlongboard/slb-manual.md

 #### LED Strips

-See below for more options on LED accessories!
-If you're buying your own LEDs make sure the wires don't say "R, G, B" on them and also make sure you don't buy the 4-wire type or a strip that already has a colour controller built-in.
-Instead search for "neopixel" style RGB LEDs which always have 3 wires for power, signal, and ground.
-If you don't want different colours and **just want your LEDs to turn on and off**, instead consider using the SLBs <a href="https://resources.sienci.com/view/slb-manual/#switch-amp-aux-power">AUX Power outputs</a>.
+The SLB is able to have two different LED strips plugged into it:

 - The top “**Ring**” plug is a second, unique RGB LED output that we recommend you only power up to 20 external LEDs.
 These could be mounted near the Router head to illuminate your cutting area or somewhere else that you don’t need a lot of light output.
 ![](/_images/_superlongboard/_manual/slb_ma_p23_RingStrip.jpg){.aligncenter .size-full}
-- The bottom “**Rail**” plug extends from the on-board light to run a much longer LED strip using an external 5-24V, max 3A power supply (denoted **LED PWR**).
+- The bottom “**Rail**” plug extends from the on-board light to run a much longer LED strip using an external 5V, max 3A power supply (denoted **LED PWR**).
 You could mount this strip under your CNCs X or Y-axis rails or use multiple strips to light up your whole enclosure.
 ![](/_images/_superlongboard/_manual/slb_ma_p24_RGBLED.jpg){.aligncenter .size-full}

+If you want to connect more **RGB LED** strips to the SLB, make sure you buy the right ones:

+- Try to buy just the LED strip, no remote or other circuitry
+- It have 3 or 5 wires (not 4) and be marked as "5V" (not 12 or 24 volts)
+- If they're 5V, the LEDs will likely be called "NeoPixels" or "WS2812" in the name or description, check this is true
+- Some we've tested:
+  - <a href="https://www.amazon.ca/gp/product/B088FK4SMQ/" target="_blank" rel="noopener">BTF-LIGHTING</a> (1m/3.3' strip, 60 LEDs), <a href="https://www.amazon.ca/gp/product/B01CDTED80/" target="_blank" rel="noopener">another style</a>
+  - <a href="https://www.amazon.ca/gp/product/B08DKPYZ7L/" target="_blank" rel="noopener">airgoo NEON</a> (two 16" strips, 42 LEDs)
+  - <a href="https://www.amazon.ca/gp/product/B0BYD9ZDRM/" target="_blank" rel="noopener">Geekstory ring light</a> (78mm ID, 35 LEDs)
+- If you don't want different colours and **just want your LEDs to turn on and off**, consider using the SLBs <a href="https://resources.sienci.com/view/slb-manual/#switch-amp-aux-power">AUX Power outputs</a>

 The wiring for both of these is the same and is written on the board: power, signal, ground (left-to-right).
 The plug is a standard ‘JST XH 2.54 3-Pin Female Connector’ which should be very common to find.
 ‘Dupont 2.54 Wire Female’ connectors could also work as single or 3-pin form which are also very ubiquitous and tend to be included with many beginner electronic kits (shown respectively).